Gbuomprisco/ts-lox/README.md

 A Typescript implementation for the Lox programming language, described by Bob Nystrom in his awesome book [Crafting Interpreters](http://www.craftinginterpreters.com/).
 The syntax is slightly changed based on my personal preferences.

-The implementation is not yet complete, as it still lacks functions and classes.
+The implementation is not yet complete, as it still lacks closures and classes.

 ## Using the interpreter